 If you find yourself struggling here, let me ask, would your pain diminish greatly if you knew the people hurting you and those you love are either unbelievers, haters of God and His elect, living lives of willful sin, or trying their best to obey God in their circumstances, such that if you could see what they do you’d be content that they’re doing pretty well, all things considered?

-Regardless of appearances, this is, in fact reality: every child of God consistently tries their best to follow YHWH — and no one else does.
+Regardless of appearances, this is, in fact reality: every child of God consistently tries their best to follow YHWH as a manner of life — and no one else does.
 (1Jn 3:10) Understanding this changes everything, at least for me.
 (Ps 73:17)

 Yet even knowing this, it seems to take repeated experience over time to work it down into my soul as experiential reality (Ro 5:3): YHWH’s restraint is the only reason anyone’s remotely good (2Th 2:7), and He has a reason, a perfectly coordinated plan, in absolutely everything He allows.
 (Ep 1:11)